 The app-usage graphs weekly aggregations of sign-ins for your top three applications in a given time period.
 The default for the time period is 30 days.

 If you want to, you can set the focus on a specific application.

 When you click on a day in the app usage graph, you get a detailed list of the sign-in activities.

 The Sign-ins option gives you a complete overview of all sign-in events to your applications.

 Office 365 activity logs

-You can view Office 365 activity logs from the Office 365 Admin Center.
-Even though Office 365 activity and Azure AD activity logs share a lot of the directory resources, only the Office 365 Admin Center provides a full view of the Office 365 activity logs.
+You can view Office 365 activity logs from the Microsoft 365 admin center.
+Consider the point that, Office 365 activity and Azure AD activity logs share a significant number of the directory resources.
+Only the Microsoft 365 admin center provides a full view of the Office 365 activity logs.

-You can also access the Office 365 activity logs programmatically using the Office 365 Management APIs.
+You can also access the Office 365 activity logs programmatically by using the Office 365 Management APIs.